RubensZimbres/Repo-2017/README.md

 <b> NLP Sentiment Positive </b> is a model that identifies website content as positive, neutral or negative using BeautifulSoup and NLTK libraries, plotting the results.

+<b> Text-to-Speech </b> is a .py file where Python speaks any given text and saves it as an audio .wav file.

 <b> More files to be added. </b>